IGLADI/ELK-integration-project/README.md

 ## Troubleshooting

-You may need to run the following to fix some permission issues depending on your platform (in the home folder not src):
+You may need to run the following to fix some permission issues depending on your platform (in the home folder, not src folder):

 ```bash
 chmod +rwx ./src/setup/entrypoint.sh